falcosecurity/falco-website/content/en/docs/event-sources/dropped-events.md

 * "ignore": do nothing.
 If an empty list is provided, ignore is assumed.
 * "log": log a CRITICAL message noting that the buffer was full.
-* "alert": emit a falco alert noting that the buffer was full.
+* "alert": emit a Falco alert noting that the buffer was full.
-* "exit": exit falco with a non-zero rc.
+* "exit": exit Falco with a non-zero rc.

 Here's an sample log message, alert, and exit message: